What Is Aviation SMS Performance?

 What This Chart Reveals about Your SMS Implementation

 As a great example of a leading indicator, average days for closing issues is a great predictor of how well an SMS will be able to respond to safety events and successfully fix safety issues.
-It is implicit that when safety issues are closed, each safety issue’s Corrective and Preventative Actions are also completed and implemented.
+It is implicit that when safety issues are closed, each safety issue’s Corrective and Preventative Actions is also completed and implemented.

 There may be long-term, outstanding corrective actions that require undergoing a regulatory oversight approval process before the corrective action and related safety issue can be "officially closed."
 Often, six months or longer may be required to obtain regulatory acceptance or approval of newly implemented processes.
 These are exceptions that occur in a small percentage of your treated, reported safety issues.
-Whenever possible, your SMS database should accommodate for these exceptions to maintain accuracy.
+Whenever possible, your SMS database should accommodate these exceptions to maintain accuracy.
 You are more interested in evaluating your organization's SMS performance and you will want to avoid obfuscating the data that is inherently dependent on regulatory approval processes.

 For this reason, this chart is such a great aviation SMS leading indicator, as it essentially measures: